stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 ## Overview

-In this chapter we will add a _skybox_ to the demo application.

-The skybox is implemented as a cube centred on the camera rendered with a cubemap texture.
+In this chapter we will add a _skybox_ to the demo application which is implemented as a cube centred on the camera rendered with a cubemap texture.

-We will also make changes to the image framework to improve the performance of the texture loading process.

-Finally we replace the existing uniform buffer with _push constants_ for the modelview and projection matrices.
+We will then enhance the image framework to support multiple layers and MIP levels and implement a new and more efficient image loader.

+Finally we will also implement functionality to support optional device features.

 ---